chekri/Elastica_with_Lever/README.md

 # Instructions
-This repository contains the numerical continuation codes used in the article.
+This repository contains the numerical continuation codes used in the article (Dhanakoti, Siva Prasad Chakri.
+“Stability analysis through folds: An end-loaded elastic with a lever arm.”
+(2025)) .
 The numerical continuation is performed using AUTO-07p, a powerful and easy-to-install software tool for continuation and bifurcation problems in ordinary differential equations (ODEs).
 A copy of this software package along with the instructions is provided.

 ## AUTO-07p Configuration